alltherooms/json-stream/README.md

 #json-stream

-This is a tool to efficiently send and parse JSON data over the network.
+This is a tool to efficiently parse and send JSON data over the network.

+#Usage

 ##Output JSON string chunks from JavaScript objects.